datuanho2k9/attendance-api/README.md

 # Attendance-API
-Simple API to mark students Attendance.

-# Attendance-API Simple API to mark students Attendance.\
+Simple API to mark students Attendance.\
 You need Python, with Flask installed to use this.
 ## How to run
 1. `git clone https://github.com/datuanho2k9/attendance-api.git` to clone the repo 2